Sponge cake: Passover

 Since sponge cakes are not leavened with yeast, they are popular dessert choices for the Passover feast.
 Typically, Passover sponges are made with matzo meal, shredded coconut, matzo flour, potato flour, or nut flour (almond, hazelnut etc.) since raw wheat products may not be used.
 No raising agent may be used due to the strict prohibition of even the appearance of a leavening effect.
 Therefore, the beating of egg whites in the mix to achieve aeration is an essential characteristic of any Passover sponge recipe.
 Many families have at least one recipe they pass down through generations, and matzo meal-based cake mixes are available commercially.
 Several brands are easily found in kosher stores, especially before Passover.
 Typical flavourings include almonds, apples, dark chocolate, lemon, pecans, and poppy seeds.
 Apple or orange juice is the liquid ingredient.
 Milk is avoided because it cannot be included in a dessert to be served after a meat-based meal.
 The sponge, or a heavier variant in the form of an almond pudding, may be included as an element of the dessert in the Passover meal during the Seder service when it is often combined in serving with a fruit compote.

 Christmas

 The Yule log is a Christmas dessert made from a sheet of sponge cake spread with filling and rolled up.
 It is topped with chocolate to give the appearance of bark.
-Decorative elements like mushrooms made of meringue, spun-sugar spiderwebs or crushed pistachios can be added to enhance the cake's finished appearance.
+Decorative elements such as mushrooms made of meringue, spun-sugar spiderwebs or crushed pistachios can be added to enhance the cake's finished appearance.